 Preparing Your Documents

 Ensure documents are complete before notarization.
 Incomplete documents may be rejected by the notary.
 Have signatories present government-issued IDs, such as driver’s licenses or passports.
 Verify identities, ensuring all parties understand the document’s contents.
-Do not sign documents prior to meeting with the notary, as signatures must be witnessed.
+Do not sign documents before meeting with the notary, as signatures must be witnessed.
 Arrange for witnesses if required; some documents may need independent witnesses in addition to the notary.

 Understanding Fees and Costs